 - Add diced onion and celery and fry together for a while.

-- Add the spices: crushed coriander seeds, turmeric, cumin, cinnamon and ginger.
-Stir in harisa or chilli flakes together with saffron.
+- Add the spices: crushed coriander seeds, turmeric, cumin, cinnamon, and ginger.
+Stir in harissa or chili flakes together with saffron.
 Keep on a medium flame for a few minutes.

 - Pour in vegetable stock, add chickpeas and leave to simmer gently for 20 minutes.

-- Add green lentils, carrots and tomatoes together with tomato paste.
-Take a half of chopped cilantro and a half of parsley, add to the pot.
+- Add green lentils, carrots, and tomatoes together with tomato paste.
+Take half of the chopped cilantro and a half of parsley, add to the pot.

-- Cook for 20 minutes stiring from time to time.
+- Cook for 20 minutes stirring from time to time.